0skater0/Firefox-No-Spoiler/README.md

 ### Manual

-1. Download the newes release under 'Releases'
+1. Download the newest '.xpi' release under [Releases](https://github.com/0skater0/Firefox-No-Spoiler/releases)
 2. In firefox navigate to 'about:addons' and press the gear icon.
 3. Choose 'Install addon from file' and select the downloaded file.